Duncan Robinson NBA Preview vs. the Hornets

-The Miami Heat, Duncan Robinson included, take on the Charlotte Hornets on Monday at 7:00 PM ET.
+The Miami Heat, with Duncan Robinson, face off versus the Charlotte Hornets at 7:30 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this article we will dive into Robinson's prop bets, using stats to help you make good selections.
+Let's look at Robinson's prop bets, and some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.